 More Onigiri Recipes You Might Like

-Ume Onigiri (Pickled Plum Rice Balls)Print Pin Rate
+Umeboshi Onigiri (Japanese Pickled Plum Rice Balls)Print Pin Save

-- Prepare ume paste: Remove the seed and chop to make the paste.
+- Prepare ume paste: Remove the seed from inside the umeboshi.

 - Water and salt on your hands: Wet both hands with water, put some salt (2 fingertips of salt) on your palm and rub between your hands.

-- Shape rice: Place the rice on your hand, hold with both hands, form a triangle shape (or round shape) by pressing gently with your both palms and fingers while rolling it several times.
+- Shape rice: Place the rice on your hand and hold it with both hands.
+Form a triangle shape by pressing gently with both your palms and fingers while rolling it several times.

 - Equipment: Small bowl (This oxo tot small bowl is perfect for small onigiri)

 - Storage: Wrap each one with plastic wrap, put it in a container, and keep them in the fridge for a couple of days and one month in the freezer.

 - Variations: See the “Variations” section for more ume onigiri ideas.

 - Japanese short-grain rice (starchy and sticky) is ideal for making onigiri.
 If you are new to cooking rice, see “How to cook Japanese stove on the stove.”

 - The filling amount is up to you, so feel free to tweak it for your preference.